How to use a light meter for film

 Metering film is the most common cause of frustration amongst new film shooters but also one of the most important skills to learn.
 Incorrect metering can lead to wasted sessions, missed shots, and lots of wasted money on film.
-In this article, we’ll give you tips, tricks and advice for light metering for film.
+In this article, we’ll give you tips, tricks and advice on how to use a light meter for film

 The Basics of Light Metering for Film